vickyonit/covid19-remote-work/README.md

 While our platform is easily self-serviceable, we are willing to work with you to manage your experience.

-All you need to do is create your account [here](https://hire.interviewpass.co/signup) and drop me an email @ [gautham@interviewpass.co](mailto:gautam@interviewpass.co) to help you set up your first interview.
+All you need to do is create your account [here](https://hire.interviewpass.co/signup) and drop me an email @ [gautam@interviewpass.co](mailto:gautam@interviewpass.co) to help you set up your first interview.